View free policies procedures examples from all manuals. No obligation, no credit card!

 4. Inadequate Planning, Assumptions, Risks, or Resources.

 If you are planning a project, then you should be familiar with Murphy’s Law, “If anything can go wrong it will.”
 Projects are frequently impacted by risks, assumptions about resource usage, or plain old surprises.
 The traditional solution is to add safety time or buffers to tasks to allow for schedule slippage and unplanned events.
 There are a lot of reasons why this fails too.
-I would suggest implementing Critical Chain management to take more control over these buffers and not let them slip away.
+I would suggest implementing Critical Chain management to take more control over these buffers and prevent causes of project management failures.

 5. Use of New or Unproven Technologies / Methods.